cloudprober/cloudprober/docs/content/docs/how-to/k8s_targets.md

 exposed as the `fqdn` label so HTTP probes set the correct Host header / SNI.
-Routes without hostnames (which inherit them from the Gateway listener) and wildcard hostnames (e.g. `*.example.com`) are skipped, as there is no specific host to probe.
+Routes without hostnames (which inherit them from the Gateway listener) and wildcard hostnames (e.g. `*.example.com`) are skipped, as there is no specific host to probe, and so are `RegularExpression` path matches.
+If the route has its own `relative_url` label, paths are not expanded and you get one target per hostname.
 HTTPRoute discovery requires the [Gateway API](https://gateway-api.sigs.k8s.io/) CRDs to be installed in the cluster.